tanhuy998/context-js/README.md

 ## Isolation of contexts

-the `Context` is considered a super classe (also known as abstract class in Java and PHP).
+the `Context` is considered a super class (also known as abstract class in Java and PHP).
 This is the definition of the class.

 ```javascript
 class Context {